syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

       Dim workbook As IWorkbook = application.Workbooks.Create(1)
       Dim worksheet As IWorksheet = workbook.Worksheets(0)

-      'Imports HTML table into the worksheet from first row and first column worksheet.ImportHtmlTable("Import-HTML-Table.html", 1, 1)
+      'Exports HTML table to the worksheet from first row and first column worksheet.ImportHtmlTable("Import-HTML-Table.html", 1, 1)
       workbook.SaveAs("Import-HTML-Table.xlsx")
     End Using